Skip to content

 Tuning Heartbeat Sensitivity

-Adjust heartbeat parameters to detect failures more quickly or to tolerate transient network issues.
-Lower intervals and thresholds increase sensitivity but may cause false positives in unstable networks.
+Adjust the heartbeat interval and missing threshold to detect peer failures more quickly or tolerate longer network interruptions.
+Lower intervals and thresholds result in faster failover but may increase sensitivity to transient network issues.

 <swiftlet name="sys$hacontroller">